Amanda Gorman shares searing poem about Texas shooting: ‘One nation under guns’

 “What might we be if only we tried.
 What might we become if only we’d listen.”

-Eighteen-year-old gunman Salvador Ramos. a student at the Uvalde High School, carried out the mass shooting alone before being shot dead by law enforcement.
+Eighteen-year-old gunman Salvador Ramos, a student at the Uvalde High School, carried out the mass shooting alone before being shot dead by law enforcement.

 According to state senator Roland Gutierrez, Ramos had hinted on social media that an attack could be coming.
 “He suggested the kids should watch out,” the lawmaker told reporters.